Discrete Morse Functions and Watersheds: Discussion, future work and conclusion

-One important difference between Morse stacks and discrete Morse functions is that minima are $d$-dimensional simplices in our framework, while they are 0-dimensional ones in Morse theory.
+One significant difference between Morse stacks and discrete Morse functions is that minima are $d$-dimensional simplices in our framework, while they are 0-dimensional ones in Morse theory.
 Although this might appear minor, such a difference has important consequences.
-In particular, the watershed is a pure $(d-1)$-subcomplex, while a similar property is not possible with the boundary of Morse cells as classically defined (see \cite{delgado2014skeletonization} for example).
+In particular, the watershed is a pure $(d-1)$-subcomplex, while a similar property is not directly possible with the boundary of Morse cells, as classically defined (see~\cite{delgado2014skeletonization} for example).
 Our approach allows for easily extracting topological features linking two regions, following the seminal paper \cite{najman1996geodesic}: indeed, we can for instance weight any simplex of the watershed cut with the persistence/dynamics \cite{boutry:hal-03676854} at which it disappears in a filtering.
-Such a representation, illustrated in Fig.~\ref{fig:saliency}, is called a {\em geodesic saliency map} in mathematical morphology, and is widely used (under the name {\em ultrametric contour map} \cite{arbelaez2010contour}) as a post-processing behind deep-learning approaches.
+Such a representation, illustrated in Fig.~\ref{fig:saliency}, is called a {\em geodesic saliency map} in mathematical morphology, and is widely used (under the name {\em ultrametric contour map}~\cite{arbelaez2010contour}) as a post-processing step behind deep-learning approaches.
 See \cite{najman2011equivalence,cousty2018hierarchical} for theoretical studies of this notion, and \cite{perret2019higra} for a toolbox implementing many variations around it.

 Data analysis heavily relies on data simplification and data visualization.
 We advocate that the watershed, together with filtering operators such as morphological dynamics, is a cornerstone for data analysis \cite{challa2019watersheds}.
 We aim at controlling the topological simplification, and understanding what is discarded in the simplification.
-The results of this paper is a first step in this direction.
+The results of this paper are a first step in this direction.
 We envision using skeleton algorithms such as \cite{bertrand2014powerful}, and tools from cross-section topology \cite{bertrand1997image}, that, up to now, have been used mainly for image analysis.
 Indeed, these tools can be applied to general data.
-In this regard, an important perspective of the current paper is to bring together the persistence homology framework with the morphological one, reaching an audience as large as possible.
+In this regard, an important perspective of the current paper is to bring together the topological data analysis framework with the mathematical morphology one.